 - Individuals who age into a different rate cell during the month: The age of an individual on the first of the month is used to determine the capitation rate cell for the whole month.
-If a person has a birthday in the middle of the month, the appropriate cell change will go into effect the following month. - Individuals who die during the month: Should an enrollee die during the month, the MCO must inform BMS immediately.
+If a person has a birthday in the middle of the month, the appropriate cell change will go into effect the following month. - Individuals who die during the month: Should an enrollee die during the month, the MCO must inform BMS within five (5) business days of the MCO becoming aware of the death.
 The MCO will receive a capitation payment for that entire month.
 Any capitation payments paid following the month of the enrollee's death will be recovered from the MCO. - Individuals who are institutionalized for more than thirty (30) calendar days: If an enrollee has been in a nursing facility or state institution for thirty (30) consecutive calendar days, the MCO must inform BMS immediately.
 The MCO will receive a capitation payment for that entire month.
 For the remainder of that month, the MCO will be responsible for all medical costs of the member except BMS will pay the bundled payment paid to the facility.